Article

 When negotiating, or asking a Court to determine, how to share digital assets, it's important to consider any restrictions in cashing out or transferring those assets.
 What is their risk profile?
 Is that going to be shared, or are you looking at cashing out the other spouse's claims, leaving one spouse with the digital assets while the other receives other assets?
 If so, is a £ for £ analysis appropriate, or should a discount apply?
 These are all questions to have in mind when formulating strategy and settlement options.

-In any financial case, we must always think about potential enforcement issues (in the event an agreement isn't adhered to, or an order not complied with) and because digital assets are a different category of property, some enforcement options are not available e.g., third party debt orders are not available for cryptocurrencies (not being money) and neither would charging orders unless the crypto-tokens were in some trust-based custodial intermediated holding arrangement.
+In any financial case, we must always think about potential enforcement issues (in the event an agreement isn't adhered to, or an order not complied with) and because digital assets are a different category of property, some enforcement options are not available e.g., third party debt orders are not available for cryptocurrencies (not being money) and neither are charging orders unless the crypto-tokens were in some trust-based custodial intermediated holding arrangement.

-However, save for those restrictions, dealing with digital assets is very similar to any assets on divorce.
+Save for those restrictions, dealing with digital assets is very similar to any assets on divorce.
 The Law Commission's Report on digital assets had only relatively minimal recommendations for law reform in the area, finding that our common law (determined by judges rather than legislation) has been sufficiently fluid and flexible to react and respond to changes in types of assets.
 However, it recommended that, to the extent that common law reform development is not realistic, then targeted statutory law reform should be introduced.
 The Law Commission also recommended a panel of industry-specific technical experts to provide non-binding guidance on the complex and evolving factual and legal issues relating to control involving certain digital assets.

 The Law Commission also recommended a panel of industry-specific technical experts to provide non-binding guidance on the complex and evolving factual and legal issues relating to control involving certain digital assets.

 Encountering new types of assets and new ways of creating or holding wealth, is all part of what keeps family law interesting.
-Staying connected, and sharing knowledge and experience with others, ensures we are at the forefront of not just legal but financial developments and the practical implications for our clients.
+Staying connected, and sharing knowledge and experience with others, ensures we are at the forefront of not just legal but financial developments and their practical implications for our clients.